-Friends & family probably already know how this review is going to go, after all, Fresh West is not only our favourite beach, it’s also the closest one to the farm.
+Friends & family probably already know how this review is going to go, after all, Freshwater West is not only our favourite beach, it’s also the closest one to the farm.

 Rabbit Island is the small & easily climb-able island towards the south end.

 - Climb Rabbit Island & do rolly-pollies on the super-bouncy grass

 - Have a barbeque while the sun sets (our favourite location for this)

 - Watch the Welsh National Surf Championships (normally held around May)